FaithTech-Initiative/Kyros/blueprint.md

 - **Debugging:** Added logging to `main.dart` to investigate `MallocStackLogging` warnings.

+- **Performance optimization:** Refactored the `HomeScreen` to move filtering and sorting logic out of the `build` method, improving UI performance and responsiveness.

 ## Implemented Features

 - **Note-taking functionality:** Users can create, edit, and save notes.